cclabsInc/Binja/Readme.md

-Contents of Binary Ninja Scripts or Items used in Reversing Videos
+Contents of Binary Ninja Scripts and Items used in Reversing Videos